Skip to Content

 Learn how to make toilet paper roll binoculars with three toilet paper tubes

-The other day as I was creating a video for the toilet paper roll spiders, my daughter came into the room and grabbed two toilet paper tubes and put them up to her eyes and started using them as binoculars.
+The other day as I was creating a video for the toilet paper roll spiders, my daughter came into the room and grabbed two tubes and put them up to her eyes and started using them as binoculars.
 BRILLIANT!
-I had a new idea for a post.
+I had a new idea for a toilet paper roll binoculars craft.
+This is an easy craft that kids of all ages can create on their own!

-How to make toilet paper roll binoculars
+Materials to make toilet paper roll binoculars:

-1. Squeeze the toilet paper roll flat
+1. Squeeze the toilet paper roll flat.

 squeezing the toilet paper roll flat

 2. Make two slits in one of the toilet paper tubes about 3 inches apart.
+This will make a small hole to start cutting out the larger holes for the tubes to fit into.

 cutting two slits in toilet paper tubes